- When you're in a relationship, one of the most significant decisions you make is to introduce your partner to your parents.

 You need to understand how your partner feels in order to address the conflict in a way that serves everyone.
 If the fundamentals of the relationships are sound, James explains, then the couple would be able to withstand that pressure; so it's important that you spend time nurturing and understanding your relationship.

-In the same way, ensure that your parents understand that, even when your partner is a big priority in your life, they are just important to you as your partner is.
+In the same way, ensure that your parents understand thaT they are just important to you as your partner is.